Hong Byung-hee

-Hong Byung-hee is a professor of the department of chemistry at Seoul National University.
+Byung Hee Hong is a professor of the department of chemistry at Seoul National University.
 Hong has developed the method of synthesizing large-scale graphene by chemical vapor deposition (CVD), which triggered chemical researches toward the practical applications of graphene.
 His papers reporting the large-scale growth of graphene have been intensively cited by many graphene researchers, showing the originality and the significance of his research.

 Graphene, the world thinnest material combines seemingly mutually exclusive material properties, which are of great importance for the flexible transparent conducting electrode market: it is at the same time both the best electric conductor we know and yet optically almost transparent; it is the world's strongest material and yet extremely flexible/bendable.
 Since its discovery in 2004 it has revolutionized our understanding of two dimensional crystals and their potential for device applications.
 The rapid development of graphene research and its impact on material science culminated Nobel Prize in Physics in 2010 for its discovery.
 Hong's contribution in large-area graphene synthesis has been recognized by Nobel committee, which is being exhibited in Nobel Museum.